Chuev-hub/Chuev-hub/README.md

 ### I'm a Full Stack developer
 ####  About Me 🙋‍♂️

- - Have been a programmer for 4.5 years
+ - Have been a programmer for almost 5 years
  - Graduated from ITSTEP academy
  - Student of "Igor Sikorsky Kyiv Polytechnic Institute" at the IASA faculty
- - Completed GeeksForLess .NET course

 ## 💻 Tech Stack:
 <div style:"display: flex;" >